 Lots of ambition when it comes to environmental protection

 Queisser Pharma wants to produce even more environmentally friendly in the future.
-The company is already fully offsetting CO₂ emissions through financial support for climate protection projects.
 By switching from plastic to recycled cardboard for displays, the pharmaceutical manufacturer was recently able to save 18 tons of plastic waste.
 Packaging in plastic blisters has also been switched to cardboard boxes.
 In this way, another 600 kilograms of plastic per year can be avoided.